The monopolist's free boundary problem in the plane: Introduction

 We conclude this introduction by outlining the structure of the paper.
 Section \ref{sec:pert-ineq} contains preliminaries: the variational inequality associated to \eqref{eq:monopolist}, some background on Alexandrov second derivatives, and localization results of Rochet--Chon\'e.
 In Section \ref{sec:structure-convexity} we prove Theorem \ref{thm:structure-convexity} using perturbation techniques previously used to study the Monge--Amp\`ere equation.
-In Sections \ref{sec:boundary-c1-1} and \ref{sec:neum-estim} and we prove some technical results which facilitate our later work in Sections~\ref{sec:coord-argum-two} and~\ref{sec:lipschitz-fb}.
-First, in Section \ref{sec:boundary-c1-1}, a boundary $C^{1,1}$ result which is new for this problem and extends the interior regularity result of Caffarelli and Lions \cite{CaffarelliLions06+} \cite{mccann2023c}.
-Next, in Section \ref{sec:neum-estim}, propositions quantifying how at points of nonstrict convexity the Neumann boundary condition fails to be satisfied.
+In Sections \ref{sec:boundary-c1-1} and \ref{sec:neum-estim} we prove {crucial} results which facilitate our later {applications} in Sections~\ref{sec:coord-argum-two} and~\ref{sec:lipschitz-fb}.
+First, in Section \ref{sec:boundary-c1-1}, a boundary $C^{1,1}$ result on polytopes (and for single-endpoint rays more generally) is established which is new for this problem and extends the interior regularity result of Caffarelli and Lions \cite{CaffarelliLions06+} \cite{mccann2023c}.
+Next, section \ref{sec:neum-estim} contains propositions quantifying how at points of nonstrict convexity the Neumann boundary condition fails to be satisfied.
 Section~\ref{sec:coord-argum-two} and Section~\ref{sec:lipschitz-fb} establish Theorem \ref{thm:fb-regularity} using techniques from the study of the obstacle problem.
 Here we indicate a new connection to the classical obstacle problem.
 Namely, that the Monopolist's problem gives rise to an obstacle problem where the obstacle is the minimal convex extension of the function defined on $\Omega_1$.
-The proof of Theorem \ref{thm:description-on-square} is completed in Section~\ref{sec:rc-example} using a case by case analysis based on a careful choice of coordinates to deduce monotonicity of $(Du(x)-x)\cdot \mathbf{n}$ along the upper left boundary $\Omega_W \cap \Omega_N$ of the square.
+The proof of Theorem \ref{thm:description-on-square} is completed in Section~\ref{sec:rc-example} using a case by case analysis based on a careful choice of coordinates to deduce monotonicity of $(Du(x)-x)\cdot \mathbf{n}$ along the upper left boundary $\Omega_W \cup \Omega_N$ of the square.
 It confirms the economic intuition that the degree to which product selection (hence bunching) is influenced by the market presence of competing consumers decreases as we move away from the exclusion region, i.e. from the lower left toward the upper right region of the square, while on the other hand, increasing as we move the entire square of consumer types away from the outside option by increasing $a \ge 0$.
-We conclude with an appendix containing some relevant background results.
+We conclude with an appendix {devoted to developing necessary background material, including the extension of Rochet and Chon\'e's localization results to $u \not\in C^1(\overline\Omega)$}.
 Table \ref{tbl:notation} contains a list of notation.